chisui/dakka/thesis/main.md

 `become` does not need a corresponding function in this case since `State` already defines everything we need.

 # Testing

+One of the goals of the actor framework is testabillity of actors written in the framework.
+The main way that testabillity is achieved is by implementing a special `ActorContext`

 # Results